 No one is more freaked out with time changes than Moms and Dads who are at the mercy of their child’s sleep!
 Second in line are child sleep consultants when we spring forward the clocks!
-Daylight Savings Time starts in the US and Canada on Sunday, March 10, 2019.
+Daylight Savings Time Spring Forward starts in the US and Canada on Sunday, March 8, 2020 at 2:00 am.

 What this means is when we set the clocks forward 1 hour, we’ll be putting our children to bed 1 hour earlier than they are used to and that request isn’t without its challenges.
 With these Spring Forward Daylight Savings Time tips for parents, you’ll know just how to navigate the change.

 The good news is the Spring time change is the easier of the two to navigate and has a lot less impact on sleep.
 For those with early birds, this is a welcomed change for an extra hour of sleep! (at least temporarily)